 Your educator’s pension together with a 403(b) plan form the foundation of your long-term retirement strategy.
 For added financial flexibility, also consider investing in one or more of these other options.

 - Roth IRA — This type of IRA provides a way to build a retirement account that can grow and be withdrawn tax-free once you meet certain requirements.
-Unlike a traditional IRA, you do not have to take mandatory withdrawals at age 70½, so you can leave your money invested where it can continue to grow tax-free.
+Unlike a traditional IRA, you do not have to take mandatory withdrawals at a certain age, so you can leave your money invested where it can continue to grow tax-free.

 - Annuities — This type of retirement investment is a contract with an insurance company.
 You pay premiums to the company and they agree to pay you a steady stream of income for a certain number of years, or the rest of your life, starting at some point in the future.
 Investors often use annuities as a way to get guaranteed returns without worrying about market risks.
 Annuities come in many variations and can be quite complex.
 Speak with an insurance agent to see if this option is right for you.

 - 529 Plans — This special savings account is designed to help you set aside money to cover college tuition and expenses.
 529 plans offer flexible (but not tax deductible) contributions, the potential for tax-deferred investment growth and tax-free withdrawals for qualified higher education expenses.

 - Brokerage accounts — If you’re a knowledgeable investor, a brokerage account gives you the potential to reach for higher returns than you would get from a traditional savings account.
 Unlike a tax-advantaged retirement plan, any income or dividends you receive will be taxed as regular income.
 If you sell securities at a profit, you are taxed on your capital gains depending on how long you held your securities.